 You will have themed nights to look forward to like Mexican and Indian.
 Again it is a buffet and self-service so you can pick and choose as you feel.

-Has been awarded the title of best pizza on the sea, and a mighty fine pizza they do make.
+Cafe Corniche hold the title of best pizza on the sea, and a mighty fine pizza they do make.
 They have five pizzas that are permanently on the menu, plus a specialty pizza of the day.
 On top of this you can create your own pizza, order calzone or focaccia.

 Self serve casual dining out by the pool on the Lido Deck.
 Here you will be able to make yourself a hamburger, hot dog or have a gourmet sausage on a roll.